CENTERING PRAYER SERVICES

 Join in praying for those in need.
 Submit your prayers online, live during the prayer circle, or in the prayer box.

 The service includes teachings and spiritual readings, music, a brief period of Centering Prayer and celebration of the Eucharist.
+Service is open to in-person attendance and there is ample seating capacity.

 MIDWEEK CONTEMPLATIVE SERVICE

 The service begins with 20 minutes of Centering Prayer, followed by the liturgical Scripture readings for the day, a brief homily and celebration of the Eucharist.
+Midweek worship service is open to in-person attendance and there is ample seating capacity.

 THE JOURNEY SCHOOL